Bangulli/BMDataAnalysis/README.md

 If you need to load individual time points, use the Metastsis object.
 Or build your on proprietary function that handles the [data structure](#datastructure)

 These are the most important objects in this repo, they handle loading and feature generateion, the rest is just regular PyTorch and SKlearn using Pandas.DataFrames
+#### Atlas
+The atlas script contains an implementation for an atlas based lesion localization algorithm.
+It is used inside the Metastasis object to identify lesion location.
+Used at feature extraction time.
 #### Patient
 - Patient (object)
   - Models a patient, has multiple (MetastasisTimeSeries) in a list.
 Can parse mets from the Pipeline output or load them from Brain Mets Data Analysis (BMDA) custom lesion data format